kjirou/sort-array-for-drag-and-drop/README.md

-# simple-sort-logic-for-drag-and-drop
+# sort-array-for-drag-and-drop

-Simple array sort logics to use when drag and drop
+Simple array sort logics to use when implements drag and drop